-UT-Battelle continues to use the preapproved authorized limits for surface contamination established in Table IV-1 of DOE Order 5400.5 (cancelled in 2011) and the November 17, 1995, Pelletier memorandum (Pelletier 1995) for TRU alpha contamination.
+In accordance with DOE Order 458.1 Section k.(6)(f)2 b Pre-Approved Authorized Limits, UT-Battelle continues to use the preapproved authorized limits for surface contamination originally established in Table IV-1 of DOE Order 5400.5 (cancelled in 2011) and the November 17, 1995, Pelletier memorandum (Pelletier 1995) for TRU alpha contamination.
 UT-Battelle also continues to follow the requirements of the scrap metal suspension.
 No scrap metal directly released from radiological areas is being recycled.
-In 2016, UT-Battelle cleared more than 17,000 items through the excess items and property sales processes.
-A summary of items requested for release through these processes (including donations, transfers, landfill, reutilization, and sales) is shown in Table 5.6.
+In 2017, UT-Battelle cleared more than 17,000 items through the excess items and property sales processes.
+A summary of items requested for release through these processes is shown in Table 5.6.